How to get an Apple Watch for free through your health insurance

 John Hancock

-The John Hancock Vitality Plus membership tiers lets customers earn their Apple Watch for almost free.
+John Hancock is a life insurance company, but still has an attractive free Apple Watch offer.
+The John Hancock Vitality Plus membership tier lets customers earn their Apple Watch for almost free.
 The up-front price for the latest Apple Watch is $25 plus tax.
 Over 24 months, customers owe monthly installments towards the remaining balance.
 But the more you exercise each month, the lower your monthly payment amount.
 If you earn enough Vitality Points every month, you’ll end up making no additional payments.

 If you’re not committed to owning an Apple Watch, John Hancock Vitality Plus also offers a complimentary Amazon Halo Band and a free, three-year Halo membership (total value of $244), as well as complimentary Fitbit devices.